wflore19/pearai-submodule/docs/docs/walkthroughs/tab-autocomplete.md

 ### Completions don't know about my code

 We are working on this!
-Right now Continue uses the Language Server Protocol to add definitions to the prompt, as well as using similarity search over recently edited files.
+Right now PearAI uses the Language Server Protocol to add definitions to the prompt, as well as using similarity search over recently edited files.
 We will be improving the accuracy of this system greatly over the next few weeks.

 ### Completions contain formatting errors